CleverRaven/Cataclysm-DDA/doc/EFFECTS_JSON.md

 "hurt_amount"
 "hurt_min"
-"hurt_max"          - If 0 value will be exactly "hurt_min"
+"hurt_max"          - if 0 or missing value will be exactly "hurt_min"
 "hurt_chance"
 "hurt_chance_bot"
 "hurt_tick"         - Defaults to every tick

 "sleep_amount"
 "sleep_min"
-"sleep_max"         - If 0 value will be exactly "sleep_min"
+"sleep_max"         - if 0 or missing value will be exactly "sleep_min"
 "sleep_chance"
 "sleep_chance_bot"
 "sleep_tick"        - Defaults to every tick

 "pkill_amount"
 "pkill_min"
-"pkill_max"         - If 0 value will be exactly "pkill_min"
+"pkill_max"         - if 0 or missing value will be exactly "pkill_min"
 "pkill_max_val"     - Defaults to 0, which means uncapped
 "pkill_chance"
 "pkill_chance_bot"